prashantbaid/fictional-octo-goggles/README.md

-#OTT platforms video Forward/Rewind with arrow keys

-Forward and rewind video playback from OTT platforms like Jiocinema with keyboard arrow keys
+Take back the control to forward and rewind video playback on OTT platforms like Jiocinema, SonyLiv, etc with keyboard arrow keys.